sudo-ryan/20i-reseller-backblaze-b2-backups/README.md

+> [!WARNING]
+> As highlighted in issue https://github.com/sudo-ryan/20i-reseller-backblaze-b2-backups/issues/20, 20i have confirmed backup/restore functionality via their API has been removed, meaning the script will no longer work as a result.

 # 20i reseller hosting - Backblaze B2 backups
 20i reseller hosting only take backups for disaster recovery which are not available to resellers, snapshot backups are available however start at £9.99 for 50 sites.
 Since backblaze is $0.005 per GB and you can backup unlimited sites with this script, it's cheaper and means you have your data available outside of their network.